rustbridge/rusty-snake-book/src/Cargo.md

 {insert explanation about cargo}

-Open the file 'cargo.toml' in the editor of your choice.
+Open the file `cargo.toml` in the editor of your choice.

 It should look like this:

-'cargo.toml'
+`cargo.toml`

 ```rust
 [package]